-Despite growing scholarly awareness of affective polarization, we do not understand which factors shape it, nor how it affects democratic norms.
-My project, funded by an NWO Veni grant, therefore aims to identify the origins and consequences of affective polarization in Europe.
+There is growing evidence that citizens in Western democracies are becoming more hostile towards people with different views or party preferences.
+This process of affective polarization is potentially highly problematic.
+A functioning democracy can cope with disagreement but presupposes a certain minimum of mutual understanding.
+Affective polarization could erode the norms underpinning pluralist democracy.
+Despite growing scholarly awareness of affective polarization, we do not understand which factors shape it, nor how it affects democracy and society.
+This NWO funded Veni project (2019-2023) therefore aims to identify the origins and consequences of affective polarization in Europe.
 This knowledge is crucial to grasp the phenomenon and to formulate ways to avoid societal and political dysfunction.

 - Eelco Harteveld & Markus Wagner (2022).
 Does affective polarisation increase turnout?
 Evidence from Germany, The Netherlands and Spain.
 West European Politics. 📄

 - Eelco Harteveld, Philipp Mendoza & Matthijs Rooduijn (2021).
 Affective polarization and the populist radical right: Creating the hating?
 Government and Opposition, 1-25. 📄

 - Eelco Harteveld (2021).
 Ticking all the boxes?
 A comparative study of social sorting and affective polarization.
 Electoral Studies, 72. 📄

 - Eelco Harteveld.
 Fragmented foes: affective polarization in the multiparty context of the Netherlands.
 Electoral Studies, 71. 📄

 - Try the Thermometer App to find out more about the ways in which politics divides citizens in the Netherlands.